nanobowers/py2cr/README.md

 # py2cr.py

-A code translator using AST from Python to Ruby.
-This is basically a NodeVisitor with Ruby output.
+A code translator using AST from Python to Crystal.
+This is basically a NodeVisitor with Crystal output.
 See ast documentation (<https://docs.python.org/3/library/ast.html>) for more information.

 ## Installation